What are the most important areas of public law for an investor to consider when purchasing real estate?

 Any change in use will require a revised permit.

-New public law restrictions on rent increases for residential properties cap rental increase on entering into a new lease contract at 10 % above the local reference rent in areas subject to housing market pressures, subject to certain exceptions for new or extensively modernized buildings.
+New public law restrictions on rent increases for residential properties cap rental increase on entering into a new lease contract at 10% above the local reference rent in areas subject to housing market pressures, subject to certain exceptions for new or extensively modernized buildings.
 New restrictions also limit the sale of residential condominium properties to tenants within a certain time after the conversion of rental space.
+Additionally, the possibility to increase the rent during the lease is limited by public law restrictions.

 Town planning (zoning), construction and environmental laws may apply and should be investigated with the assistance of lawyers.
 As part of its due diligence, a purchaser should confirm that the property is being used in compliance with the use authorized by the occupation permit issued by the Buildings Department and that the property is not subject to any notices of violation issued by any authority.